Dylan2Royle/PCTesterV1/README.md

 timeout /t remove this "If" you dont want to defult set to 1 seconds and open until Crash

-See Change Long For any Change to this Project
+See Change Log For any Change to this Project